MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/listview-and-gridview.md

 The [SelectAll](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.listviewbase.selectall), [SelectRange](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.listviewbase.selectrange), and [DeselectRange](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.listviewbase.deselectrange) methods provide a more efficient way to modify the selection than using the SelectedItems property.
 These methods select or deselect using ranges of item indexes.
 Items that are virtualized remain virtualized, because only the index is used.
 All items in the specified range are selected (or deselected), regardless of their original selection state.
 The SelectionChanged event occurs only once for each call to these methods.

+> [!IMPORTANT]
-> **Important**&nbsp;&nbsp;You should call these methods only when the SelectionMode property is set to Multiple or Extended.
+> You should call these methods only when the SelectionMode property is set to Multiple or Extended.
 If you call SelectRange when the SelectionMode is Single or None, an exception is thrown.

 When you select items using index ranges, use the [SelectedRanges](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.listviewbase.selectedranges) property to get all selected ranges in the list.